-Turn those leftover apple skins and cores from making homemade applesauce and apple pie into jelly!
+Turn those leftover apple skins and cores from making applesauce and apple pie into apple jelly!
 Tastes great and you get to make the most out of every aspect of the apple.

 So after you are done peeling and coring all those apples to make a delicious apple pie, are you supposed to just throw away the skins and cores?
 No!
 Don’t you dare throw those precious morsels into the waste basket.
 They are the perfect candidates for making homemade apple jelly.